-3 Proposal
+3 Proposals

 - 3.1 The General Equality Duty is set out in Section 149 of the Equality Act 2010.
-In summary, those subject to the Act (including local authorities) must in the exercise of their functions, have regard to the need to: - eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act; - advance opportunity between people who share a protected characteristic and those who do not; and - foster good relations between people who share a protected characteristic and those who do not.

-- 3.2 The duty covers eight protected characteristics age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
-These are also known as protected groups.
-The duty covers marriage and civil partnership but not for all aspects of the duty. - 3.3 The specific duties require a public authority to publish specific items of information: - evidence of analysis that they have undertaken to establish whether their policies or practices have (or would) further the aims of the general equality duty; - details of the information that they considered in carrying out this analysis; - details of engagement that they undertook with people who they considered to have an interest in furthering the aims of the general duty; and - prepare and publish equality objectives. - 3.4 The Council has sought to meet these requirements by publishing a Corporate Equality Scheme which incorporates all of the elements of paragraph 3.3, and the draft Corporate Equality Scheme 2016 2020 continues this approach. - 3.5 The draft Corporate Equalities Scheme 2016 -2020 is different from the Council's previous schemes in that the objectives and key actions focus on Swale's communities rather than the Council's internal processes. - 3.6 The Committee is invited to consider the draft Scheme at Appendix I and provide any comments.
+In summary, those subject to the Act (including local authorities) must in the exercise of their functions, have regard to the need to: - eliminate unlawful discrimination, harassment and victimisation, and other conduct prohibited by the Act; - advance opportunity between people who share a protected characteristic and those who do not; and - foster good relations between people who share a protected characteristic and those who do not. - 3.2 The duty covers eight protected characteristics age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+These are known as protected groups.
+The duty also covers marriage and civil partnership, but not for all aspects of the duty. - 3.3 The specific duties require a public authority to publish specific items of information: - evidence of analysis that they have undertaken to establish whether their policies or practices have (or would) further the aims of the general equality duty; - details of the information that they considered in carrying out this analysis; - details of engagement that they undertook with people who they considered to have an interest in furthering the aims of the general duty; and - prepare and publish equality objectives. - 3.4 The Council has sought to meet these requirements by publishing a Corporate Equality Scheme which incorporates all of the elements of paragraph 3.3, and the Corporate Equality Scheme 2016-2020 at Appendix I continues this approach. - 3.5 The Corporate Equalities Scheme 2016-2020 is different from the Council's previous schemes in that objectives and key actions focus more on Swale's communities and less on the Council's internal processes.